 Slower reaction times to changing demand

 But with individual parcel shipments, duties are paid only as orders arrive in the U.S., one by one.
-This keeps your cash flow leaner and spreads out the cost over time — a huge advantage in today’s environment.
+This keeps your cash flow leaner and spreads out the cost over time, a significant advantage in today's environment.

 The bottom line

-The end of de minimis for China is real, and yes — it’s a big shift.
+The end of de minimis for China is real, and yes, it’s a shift.
 But it’s not the end of the road.